Going Marbles for STEM Hands-on Learning

 If the contest is over by the time you read this, don’t worry because Marble Genius pledges to support future contests with donations of Marble Run Kits.
 If you want to be notified about all of our contests and special events, sign up for the Caring Classrooms email newsletter.
 Who knows?
 You might be one of the lucky winners!

-Francie Kugelman was one of the co-founders of the Caring Classrooms Giving Page.
-Sadly, she passed away in March 2024 after a long battle with cancer.
-Francie was teaching 3rd grade at Dahlia Heights Elementary School in Los Angeles at the time she wrote this post, and her love for the teaching profession and her students is apparent in every word!
-Francie loved actively engaging her students in the learning process, and she obtained over $100,000 in classroom funding from DonorsChoose.org to help bring those lessons to life.
-Francie was a passionate advocate for DonorsChoose.org, and she enjoyed helping other teachers obtain funding for their projects through this nonprofit organization.
-Francie also held the honor of being the very first Marble Genius Ambassador!
+Francie Kugelman teaches 3rd grade at Dahlia Heights Elementary School in Los Angeles.
+She loves actively engaging her students in the learning process, and she’s obtained over $100,000 in classroom funding from DonorsChoose.org to help bring those lessons to life.
+Francie is a passionate advocate for DonorsChoose.org, and she enjoys helping other teachers obtain funding for their projects through this nonprofit organization.
+Francie also holds the honor of being the very first Marble Genius Ambassador!